radiowarwick/media-server/README.md

 # `media-server`

-A media server for all the many media outlets at RAW1251AM.
+A media server for all the many media resources at RAW 1251AM.

-All images are returned as JPEGs (nicely compresses), and all videos as MP4s.

 ## Installation